JeremyBois/Ptechinos/README.md

     - Improve / clean routing
     - Dimensions (hxl): 113.27x158.54mm
     - Choc v1 spacing (with 1mm between keys)
-    - I2C components:
+    - Add support for I2C components:
       - Cirque trackpad with FFC/FPC connector
-      - OLED with socketing
+      - OLED with socketing / QWIIC (Require KP2040)
     - Update guard holes position and add another at the bottom (3 in total)
     - MCU board is aligned to middle column instead of inner column
+    - Change right/left thumbs orientation (+-90°) to be compatible with [Asymplex ChicagoSteno T15 Thumb](https://www.asymplex.xyz/product/cs-ergo-sets)
     - Change board connection for encoders to free analog pins (only four available on RP2040 MCU board)
       - From F5/F4 to D4/C6 pins